Picipes badius

-Royoporus badius or Picipes badius, commonly known as the black-footed polypore or black-leg, is a species of fungus in the family Polyporaceae.
-It causes a white rot of hardwoods and conifers.
-The species is found in temperate areas of Asia, Australia, Europe, and North America.
+Picipes badius (formerly Royoporus badius), commonly known as the black-footed polypore or black-leg, is a species of fungus in the family Polyporaceae.
 It has a dark brown or reddish-brown cap that reaches a diameter of 25 cm, and a stipe that is often completely black or brown at the top and black at the base.
+It causes a white rot of hardwoods and conifers in temperate areas of Eurasia and North America.